ssong423/ZiyingSong.github.io/content/authors/admin/_index.md

     date_end: 2020-08-01
     summary: |
       Responsibilities include:
-      - Developed and deployed an end-to-end user intent prediction system, engineering Python-based data pipelines to automate ETL processes, reducing manual workload by 5+ hours per week.
+      - Built and deployed an end-to-end user intent prediction system, automating Python-based ETL pipelines and reducing manual workload by 5+ hours/week.
+Also developed an LSTM + Attention model to evaluate text quality, achieving 92% accuracy and automating review of 2M+ UGC items daily.
-      - Performed feature engineering and exploratory data analysis (EDA) using Pandas, NumPy, and Scikit-learn, extracting behavioral signals from user interactions, click-throughs, and sessions.
-Optimized SQL queries for real-time data retrieval and model training.
+      - Engineered features and performed EDA using Pandas, NumPy, and Scikit-learn, extracting user behavioral signals and optimizing SQL queries for real-time retrieval and model training.
+      - Created a MySQL-based platform with co-occurrence tagging, increasing feature extraction efficiency by 60% and enabling downstream modeling workflows.
-      - Trained and evaluated machine learning models (e.g., logistic regression, decision trees, random forests) to enhance prediction accuracy by 20%.
-Tuned hyperparameters and assessed performance using AUC, precision, and recall.
+      - Trained and evaluated ML models (e.g., XGBoost, logistic regression, decision trees), improving prediction accuracy by 20% through hyperparameter tuning and performance assessment using AUC, precision, and recall.
-      - Collaborated with product and engineering teams to refine model insights, driving data-informed enhancements in content ranking and recommendation strategies.
-  - position: Undergraduate Learning Assistant for MAth210 (Math Tools for Data Science)
+      - Built a document quality prediction system with XGBoost (AUC = 0.91), detecting textual redundancy and keyword stuffing, and generating automated scores for 505K+ documents.
+      - Led A/B testing and model evaluation using PSM methods, resulting in a 40% improvement in training efficiency for document classification models and contributing to enhanced content ranking strategies in collaboration with cross-functional teams.

     company_name: University of North Carolina at Chapel Hill
     company_url: 'https://www.unc.edu/'
     company_logo: 'https://en.wikipedia.org/wiki/North_Carolina_Tar_Heels_men%27s_basketball#/media/File:North_Carolina_Tar_Heels_logo.svg'